dwaithe/yolov2/README.md

-# Yolo-v2 modified for microscopy, Windows and Linux version
+# Yolo-v2 modified for microscopy (Windows and Linux version).

+This network is used in unison with the Automated Microscopy Control Algorithm (AMCA) located in the following repository: https://github.com/dwaithe/amca.
 This repository is forked from Linux-version: https://github.com/pjreddie/darknet

 Largely the code is as in the original by PJ Reddie.
 Here there are some specific modifications for using on microscopy data by Dominic Waithe.
+- I changed the data augmentation to flip image vertically as well as horizontally.
+- Rather than using and evaluating on ImageNet I do so on my own microscopy data.
+This data is available here https://zenodo.org/record/2548493.

+## Below is the original README text from PJ Reddie.

 1. [How to use](#how-to-use)
 2. [How to compile on Linux](#how-to-compile-on-linux)